Content Marketing

 Sync, Speed & Reliability

 Obsidian is dependent on either Obsidian Sync or your own Google Drive, Dropbox, or Git configuration.
-In any case, your notes are still locally in the form of markdown files, and the sync layer is your choice.
+In any case, your notes are still stored locally as markdown files, and the sync layer is your choice.
 This keeps data security straightforward and is great for commercial use, as it is easier to audit.

 By default, Notion provides an always-on sync feature.
-All data is stored in the cloud, from where you can have instant access to any device and also easily upload files.
+All data is stored in the cloud, where you can access it instantly on any device and easily upload files.
 This is perfect for teams that need a shared system, but it also means that you have to trust Notion’s servers with your knowledge base.

 Integrations, Plugins & Ecosystems